iiab/iiab/roles/remoteit/README.md

    SUMMARY: One or more [remote.it "Services"](https://support.remote.it/hc/en-us/articles/360060992631-Services) needs to be authorized (registered) to allow remote access to your IIAB device.

-   EXAMPLES: Add an SSH Service on port 22 and/or add an http Service on port 80 [screenshot guide](https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop).
+   EXAMPLES: Add an SSH Service on port 22 and/or add an http Service on port 80 ([screenshot guide](https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop)).

 ### How to I disable remote.it on my IIAB?

-1. Run `iiab-remoteit-off`
+1. Run `sudo iiab-remoteit-off`

 2. If want to completely remove all remote.it software and its settings, also run: